 Men often ask for Last Shot Couples Therapy, at twice the rate of divorcing wives.
 The same is true at Couples Therapy Inc.

 One partner, often the wife, is usually more hesitant to enter couples therapy, when it is: "Last Shot Couples Therapy."

 These reluctant wives say: "I asked him to get help and he refused!"

 Then she stopped trying, got her own life in order, and now threatens or initiates divorce.
 Michelle Weiner Davis calls it the "Walkaway Wife Syndrome."
 Watch her video below, or watch more on my Knowledge Base Page.
 They believe, deep down, that if anyone is going to stop divorce in their marriage, it will now be their husband's turn.

 If your spouse has refused your invitations for couples therapy, we offer as many as three free phone consultations on how to try again to talk to them about it.

-Just give call at 844 - 9 - COUPLE. and speak to Daniel.
+Just give call at 844 - 9 - COUPLE and speak to Daniel.
 He's a Marriage & Family Therapist and our Clinical Intake Coordinator.
 Or Nicole, his assistant, can also answer your questions about the process.

 But you also know that if you don't give it an honest try, you will no longer remain married.
 It's as simple as that.

 25%-30% of divorcing individuals in a court-required classes, answered “Maybe” or “Yes” to the question: